Review of Star Trek 4: The Voyage Home

 The resulting fish-out-of-water humour here is far more successful and tasteful than what was achieved back in "The City on the Edge of Forever" as well.
 Perhaps we have this story's focus on respect for whales to thank for keeping the Star Trek characters in line with their principles instead of focusing on maintaining their history books.
 If anything, their history books embarrass them this time around, and they are all about doing something to better their own natural present.
 Good stuff.

 Kirk, Scotty, and McCoy all engage in deliberate bluffs to gain what they want initially, providing some of the humour, but at least Scotty is still presenting himself as an engineering expert and doing society some good while he's here.
 Nice.
 One of the films many perceived examples of temporal looping develops out of Scotty's suggestions here, when he speculates that perhaps the man to whom he's just given the secret of manufacturing transparent aluminum is the same man who'd invented it in the first place.
 So when would this theory ever be originally thought up, if Dr. Nichols learned it from Scotty, then passed it back down to him through 300 years of engineering manuals?
-I think it more likely that Nichols and his company possibly profitted from the theory short term, then ultimately lost the secret, while someone else came up with it all on their own (like the Vulcans maybe?).
+I think it more likely that Nichols and his company possibly profited from the theory short term, then ultimately lost the secret, while someone else came up with it all on their own (like the Vulcans maybe?).

 Kirk doesn't get too far with his attempts at bluffing, and has to resort to the truth to be effective.
-Very nice turn of events, and proving to be equally if not more humourous and entertaining.
+Very nice turn of events, and proving to be equally if not more humorous and entertaining.
 And the more interesting developments of the story spring out of this vein of honesty, while the bluffs & secrecy had run out of steam.
 All good.

 Chekov gets in a bit of unexpected trouble later on, and simply sticks to the truth about himself, without giving away any more than he is asked for.
-Far better than what Kirk managed under similar circumstances back in "Tomorrow is Yesterday", and more humourous on top.
+Far better than what Kirk managed under similar circumstances back in "Tomorrow is Yesterday", and more humorous on top.

-McCoy too becomes a doctor again during the hospital sequence, and humourously brandishes his 23rd century medical knowledge in front of everyone throughout.
+McCoy too becomes a doctor again during the hospital sequence, and humorously brandishes his 23rd century medical knowledge in front of everyone throughout.
 Excellent.
 Sadly his criticism of kidney dialysis is undermined by having a replacement 23rd century solution as mundane and silly as resorting to pharmacology.
 Given that DeForest Kelley was already 10-years prior to this movie an advocate of doctors becoming more like teachers in the 23rd century, educating patients on how to use the natural healing abilities of the body to cure themselves, it is a shame that this wasn't the big idea he could've brought to this sequence.
 At least his arguments and solutions for Chekov seem a little more advanced.

 A more serious bogus time-loop explanation occurs as Kirk decides to pawn his antique glasses.
 Remember, someone actually has to make those glasses in the first place at some point, and when they do, how many pair will be virtually identical?
 Sorry, I simply disagree with Kirk's assumption that the exact same pair will make it back to him as a gift in the 23rd century.
 A pair was made, aged through history, was given by McCoy to Kirk as a birthday present, got smashed, came back through time on the Klingon ship, got pawned and probably sold again, and experienced those same years yet again under new ownership, and did not fall back in McCoy and Kirk's hands again during the 23rd century.
 What we likely have here, as in the case with Scotty's theory about who invented transparent aluminum, is a character spouting the wrong idea to the audience.
 Which is fair; characters are allowed to be wrong.
 Just don't believe it happened Kirk's way just because he thinks his theory is clever.